 Is Tulum Expensive?

-Tulum is definitely expensive compared to many other parts of Mexico, but you can still enjoy it for pretty cheap.
-Though there are a number of luxury resorts, restaurants and spas, many of which are priced comparatively to prices in New York City and other major U.S. cities, you can stay, eat and play in Tulum on a low budget using my tips at the end of this post – or don’t and treat yourself!
+Tulum is definitely expensive compared to many other parts of Mexico, but you can still enjoy it for pretty cheap if you want to.
+Though there are a number of luxury resorts, restaurants and spas, many of which are priced comparatively to prices in New York City and other major U.S. cities, you can stay, eat and play in Tulum on a low budget using my tips at the end of this post – or don’t, and treat yourself!